 Curatorial Residency

-Since our Curatorial Residency program began in early 2018, Wave Pool has given THIRTEEN emerging curators the opportunity to execute an exhibition in our main storefront gallery with mentorship, resources, and fiscal support.
+Since our Curatorial Residency program began in early 2018, Wave Pool has given FOURTEEN emerging curators the opportunity to execute an exhibition in our main storefront gallery with mentorship, resources, and fiscal support.

 We know that Curators are often the gatekeepers for artists’ seeking exhibition opportunities, and that beyond internships at local museums, Cincinnati is overwhelmingly lacking in opportunities for aspiring curators.